Over the past 30 years the magnetic North Pole (MNP) has moved almost the same distance as it had during the previous 180 years.

 What creates the Earth’s Magnetic Field

 The reason the Earth has a Magnetic field is that the center of the Earth is hot.
-Or, to be more precise, it is the difference in temperature, between the various parts of the inner Earth which generate the field.
+Or, to be more precise, it is the difference in temperature, between the various parts of the inner Earth which generates the field.

 There are a number of reasons for the heat such as the remaining heat from the planet’s formation, friction between core materials, etc. However the main heating process is the radioactive decay of natural isotopes such as potassium, uranium and thorium.